Digital Media Center

 Quantum physics pioneers win Nobel Prize

-The words “macroscopic quantum mechanical tunneling” may not mean anything to someone without a degree in physics, but if you’ve ever used a flash drive or a cellphone, you’ve enjoyed the benefits of some groundbreaking research that just won the Nobel Prize.
+The words “macroscopic quantum mechanical tunneling” may not mean anything to you if you don’t have a degree in physics, but they’re at the core of some groundbreaking research that just won the Nobel Prize.
+That work could lead to breakthroughs in next-generation quantum computing.

 Here & Now‘s Rob Schmitz speaks with Jonathan Bagger, CEO of the American Physical Society.